Whether your child is coming to stay at How Hill overnight, or visiting for the day, you may have questions or concerns.

 All our food is freshly made in our kitchens – just like proper home cooking, but on a larger scale.
 We provide schools with a menu of healthy, child-friendly meal options to choose from.
 We are used to catering for special dietary requirements and allergies, but please make sure that the teacher planning your trip is aware of these well in advance so that the necessary arrangements can be made.
 Our kitchen has a five star hygiene rating.

 We provide regular snack and drink stops throughout the day in addition to breakfast, lunch and dinner.
 We warm the children up with hot chocolate after chilly winter boat trips and make sure they drink plenty of water in the summer.

-All our bedrooms are warm and clean, with shared bathrooms nearby.
+All our bedrooms are warm and clean, with ensuite bathrooms.
 Many rooms are dormitory style with several beds, but there are no bunk beds.
-There are no locks on any doors – except toilet doors.
-We have recently added cosy blackout curtains to increase children’s and teachers’ chances of a good night’s sleep!
-All bedrooms have nightlights.
-Have a look at our rooms here.
+All bedrooms blackout curtains and nightlights are available if needed.

 All our beds have waterproof mattress protectors.
 If bedwetting is a possibility please tell the teacher planning your trip so they can discreetly keep an eye on things.

 Please send your child with old clothes as they will get dirty.
 Lots of layers are a good idea, especially in winter, when they will also need gloves and a hat.
 Even in summer the weather can change quickly so please provide warm and waterproof clothes just in case.
 Download a suggested kit list.

 We do have a small gift shop with items ranging from 20p to £5.
 Your school will tell you if they plan to use the shop and their policy for spending money.